Not all VPNs are comparable when it comes to keeping your information secure and private. I reveal my list of the best VPNs for privacy.

-Here’s my list for the best VPNs for privacy:
+Here’s my list of the best VPNs for privacy:

-Just because you want privacy doesn’t mean you’re willing to sacrifice on speed.
-Thankfully, ExpressVPN offers blazing fast speeds, ideal for streaming and downloading large files.
+ExpressVPN offers fast speeds, ideal for streaming and downloading large files.
 It’s also great at unblocking geo-restricted sites like Netflix, Hulu, and Amazon Prime Video.
 You can even use it in China to access the free web.

 Desktop apps are available for Windows, Linux, and MacOS, along with mobile apps for iOS and Android.
 Want to protect every internet-connected device in your home?
 ExpressVPN is compatible with some routers and even has its own easy-to-use custom firmware.
 Customer support is available 24/7 via live chat.